Information about our services for patients and families.Find out more

 Unfortunately, we are currently unable to send physical thank you letters.
 However, we would like to say an enormous thank you to every single one of you for donating and supporting your local community who rely on hospice care.
 Thank you.

-If you were planning to organise your own fundraising event, please follow the most up to date NHS and government advice.
-If you would like to talk to us, please call 01903 254777 or email email@example.com.
+If you are planning to organise your own fundraising event, please follow the most up to date NHS and government advice.
+If you would like to talk to us, please call 01903 254777 or email firstname.lastname@example.org.

 For more information please see our latest COVID-19 update for volunteers.